 - In a medium sized mixing bowl, pour in the non-fat milk, heavy cream, vanilla extract, and sweetened condensed milk.
-Using a whisk or electric whisk, whip the milk until it has large bubbles, and then becomes thick and smooth.
+Using a whisk or electric whisk, whip the mixture until it has large bubbles, and then becomes thick and smooth.

 - Add the pumpkin puree, pumpkin spice, and a pinch of salt into the bowl or mason jar.
 Optionally, add more sugar per taste and annatto (dye) if desired.
 Continue to whip until fully combined and the foam has thickened, just before it forms soft peaks.

 - Slowly pour or spoon in the pumpkin cream cold foam over the cold brew.
 Sprinkle additional pumpkin spice over the cold foam and enjoy!

-- The best coffee to use is cold brew, but espresso or fresh brewed coffee work as well
+- The best coffee to use is cold brew, but espresso or fresh brewed coffee over ice work as well

 - Store additional pumpkin cream cold foam in the fridge for up to 4 days.
 Rewhip with a whisk when ready to use, if necessary.